mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/mutool.md

 > Convert PDF files, query information and extract data.
 > More information: <https://mupdf.com/docs>.

-- Convert pages 1-10 into 10 PNG images
+- Convert pages 1-10 into 10 PNGs
 `mutool convert -o {{image%d.png}} {{file.pdf}} {{1-10}}`

 - Convert pages 2, 3 and 5 of a PDF into text in the standard output